 These offers are online only, and usually don’t exceed 5-10% in value.
 Merchants provide a unique URL to the “publisher,” so each transaction can generate revenue.
 That means a portion of every sale gets split between your discount provider and other parties.

-A few discount networks will pass along the entire available discount to the member, but most programs will take a portion of the available savings, and give your member a modest discount with diminished value.
+A few discount networks will pass along the entire available discount to the members, but most programs will take a portion of the available savings, and give your members a modest discount with diminished value.
 Most discounts aren’t unique, and often don’t include a true deal at all.

 2. Third Party Aggregated Offers - ONLINE TO IN-STORE TRANSACTIONS

 Example: A gym or fitness center offers 10% off monthly fees on a membership)

 These offers are sourced via third party aggregators who compile discounts and package them together for distribution to online retailers and others willing to publish their discount offer.
 Some merchants, like gyms and spas, will only offer a discount through an aggregator, so these deals are typically not private or exclusive.
 Aggregators like ValPak® for example, will allow a discount program to use their inventory of local discounts, but these are the same public offers that are sent en masse to mailboxes that most view as junk mail.
 The discounts are often forgettable, typically in the modest range of 5%-20% off, and usually come with extensive restrictions about when and how they can be used.

 3. Privately Negotiated Brick Mortar Offers - IN-STORE ONLY TRANSACTIONS

 Example: A buy-one, get-one-free offer from a local restaurant